nigiord/muscadet/README.md

 > [!NOTE]
-> This R package is currently in development
+> This R package is currently in development and therefore is not functional yet

 <br>